 There are four common breaks you can go for:

-- No break – this is ideal for hip and modern slim, short or big cheese professionals who are comfortable with the slight ankle swinger look.
+- No break – this is ideal for hip and modern slim, short or big cheese professionals who are comfortable with the slightly ankle swinger look.
 To achieve the no break, the trouser should just gently touch the top of the dress shoe.
 As a word of warning, this doesn’t look great if you’re wearing chinos.

 - Slight break – not quite as risky as the no break, but it still gives off a contemporary feel.
 This suits anyone, providing you go for a normal trouser width.
 Although the slight break doesn’t work if you’re sporting a skinny fit.